spring-projects/spring-boot/README.md

 [Java example](#quick-start-java-example) below), but it's the quickest way to get a Spring application off the ground.
-You need [Java SDK v1.6](http://www.java.com) or higher to run the command line tool.
-You should check your current Java installation before you
+You need [Java SDK v1.6](http://www.java.com) or higher to run the command line tool (there are even some issues with the `1.7.0_25` build of openjdk, so stick to earlier builds or use `1.6` for preference).
+You should check your current Java installation before you begin:
-begin:

 	$ java -version

+### MacOS with Brew

-If you are on a Mac and using [homebrew](http://brew.sh/), all you must do to install the Spring Boot CLI is:
+If you are on a Mac and using [homebrew](http://brew.sh/), all you need do to install the Spring Boot CLI is:

     $ brew install spring-boot-cli

 It will install `/usr/local/bin/spring`.
 Now you can jump right to a [quick start example](#quick-start-groovy-example).

 > **Note:** If you don't see the formula, you're installation of brew might be out-of-date.
 Just execute `brew update` and try again

+### Cross Platform `java - jar`
 An alternative way to install Spring Boot CLI is to downloaded it from our Maven repository, and then you can use a shell `alias`:

     $ wget http://maven.springframework.org/milestone/org/springframework/boot/spring-boot-cli/0.5.0.M1/spring-boot-cli-0.5.0.M1.jar
     $ alias spring="java -jar `pwd`/spring-boot-cli-0.5.0.M1.jar"

+If you don't have `wget` installed on your system you might have `curl` (with `-o` for setting the output filename).
+Windows users will need [cygwin](http://www.cygwin.org) to use the `alias` command, but they can run `java -jar` directly and that will work.

 Complete installation including a downloadable `.zip` with a shell script TBD.

 <a name="quick-start-groovy-example"></a>
 ## Quick Start Script Example